-This section provides Bible stories with the theme of humility, along with questions that can be used as a guide for family discussions.
-Choose one story that is appropriate for your child.
+This section provides Bible stories with the theme of humility, along with questions you can use as a guide for family discussions.
+Choose one story that is appropriate for your children.
 Before reading aloud, take a few minutes to review the story.
-If the Bible passage is too complex for your child, paraphrase the story yourself or use the summary provided under “key concepts.”
+If the Bible passage is too complex for your children, paraphrase the story yourself or use the summary provided under “key concepts.”

 A proud king takes a tumble

 Read Daniel 4.

 This is a long story.
 You may need to shorten it, read it in parts, or have your children act it out with dolls or stuffed animals as you read.